 How does conveyancing in Twyford differ for new build properties?

-Most buyers of new build property in Twyford approach us having been asked by the seller to sign contracts and commit to the purchase even before the premises is constructed.
-This is because builders in Twyford typically acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Twyford approach us having been asked by the builder to exchange contracts and commit to the purchase even before the property is completed.
+This is because house builders in Twyford typically buy the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Twyford or who has acted in the same development.

 Yesterday I discovered that there is a flying freehold issue on a property I put an offer in two weeks back in what should have been a quick, chain free conveyancing.
 Twyford is the location of the property.
 What do you suggest?